Contents

 Now, let’s see how a premium bond works:

-Let’s say a company issues a $1,000 bond with a 5% coupon rate, meaning the bondholder receives $50 per year in interest payments—initially, the bond trades at its face value of $1,000.
+Let’s say a company issues a $1,000 bond with a 5% coupon rate.
+The bondholder receives $50 per year in interest payments, and initially, the bond trades at its face value of $1,000.

-However, as time passes, interest rates in the market decline.
+However, interest rates in the market decline over time.
 New bonds issued by the company or other companies may now have lower coupon rates, say 3%.
 Investors seeking higher returns will find the existing 5% bond more attractive.

 Investors are willing to pay more than its face value to acquire this higher-yielding bond.
 This increased demand pushes the bond’s price above $1,000, making it a premium bond.
 For example, the bond might trade at $1,050.